hashicorp/terraform/website/docs/commands/providers/schema.html.md

 ## Schema Representation

-"schema" pairs a provider or resource schema (in a "block") with that schema's version.
+A schema representation pairs a provider or resource schema (in a "block") with that schema's version.

 ```javascript
 {